Creating a World without Rett Syndrome

 These concise reports highlight our annual accomplishments in research, fundraising and family empowerment.
 For full financial information, please click here.

 In 1983, a small dedicated group of parents whose children had Rett syndrome formed the first non-profit to focus exclusively on Rett syndrome – International Rett Syndrome Association (IRSA).
 In 2007, IRSA and Rett Syndrome Research Foundation (RSRF) consolidated resources to better serve families and maximize research investments toward a cure.
 The International Rett Syndrome Foundation (IRSF) emerged with a mission to accelerate research and empower families that builds upon these foundations’ pioneering work toward care and cure.

-At International Rett Syndrome Foundation, we value our partners and the way they support our organization and research.
+At IRSF, we value our partnerships and the way they help to support our organization and research.